 In 2016, BJU produced its first musical.
-Little Women: The Broadway Musical was an instant hit.
-The University is still humming with the success of its second musical production, Titanic: The Musical, which won Best Musical (non-professional) in the 2019 BroadwayWorld South Carolina Awards.
+Little Women was an instant hit.
+The University is still humming with the success of its second musical production, Titanic, which won Best Musical (non-professional) in the 2019 BroadwayWorld South Carolina Awards.

 In October 2019, Dr. Darren Lawson, dean of the School of Fine Arts and Communication, announced that A Tale of Two Cities will be the third musical performed at Rodeheaver Auditorium.
 This show is based on the novel by Charles Dickens with words and lyrics by Jill Santoriello.

 So, what does it take to put on a musical at BJU?
 Lawson shared the steps he takes to develop a production, from choosing the show to opening the curtain.

 Before Lawson can choose a musical, he must know what is available.
 “I start with benchmarking as much as I can so I know what’s out there. … And I try to get my folks out to see other productions so that we see what’s current,” he said.
 Before producing Little Women, Lawson made sure to see it on Broadway and again when the show was on tour.
 “Sometimes they’re different, and so I like to see those (differences),” he said.
 Playbills for possible future musicals are in a folder in the fine arts department.